 The 1940 Act added a retention requirement to the law of acquisition.
 This meant that a child born abroad who acquired U.S. citizenship at birth was required to reside, or be physically present, in the United States for a certain number of years before attaining a specified age.
 Otherwise, the child would lose his U.S. citizenship.
 The retention requirement only applied where the child had only one citizen parent.
 The 1978 Act eliminated the retention requirement.
 However, the Act did not restore the citizenship rights of persons who had already lost their citizenship by a failure to meet the retention requirement.
 Court challenges to the retention requirement, both on constitutional and other grounds, have proven unsuccessful.
 However, administrative decisions have granted exceptions where the child failed to meet the retention requirement due to his ignorance of his claim to citizenship until well into adulthood.
 (The retention requirement was eliminated prospectively by the 1978 law, and retroactively by the 1994 law.)

-How do the acquisition laws work in real world situations?
+How does US Citizenship Through Parents work in real world situations?
 Consider the following example: Mr. Suerte was born in the Philippines in 1944.
 Both of his parents were born in the Philippines.
 Mr. Suerte arrived in the U.S. in 1980 as a tourist.
 He proceeded to work in the U.S. without permission, and was apprehended by the Immigration Service.
 Just when things looked hopeless, it was learned that Mr. Suerte’s maternal grandfather was a U.S.-born veteran of the Spanish-American War.

 Did Mr. Suerte’s mother acquire U.S. citizenship through her father?
 She was born in 1917.
 The law in effect at that time simply provided that a child born abroad to a U.S. citizen father would acquire citizenship at birth if the father had resided in the U.S. at any time prior to the child’s birth.
 Since Mr. Suerte’s grandfather had previously resided in the United States, Mr. Suerte’s mother had acquired citizenship at birth.